survivejs/webpack-book/manuscript/loading/03_fonts.md

 T> The `import` could be cleaned up as `import 'font-awesome'` by setting up a `resolve.alias`.
 The *Consuming Packages* chapter discusses this idea in detail.

 W> If you are using CSS Modules in your project, you should process normal CSS like this through a separate loader definition without `modules` option of *css-loader* enabled.
-Otherwise it will rewrite the class names and Font Awesome will not work as you expect.
+Otherwise it rewrites the class names and Font Awesome does not work as you expect.

 If you run the project now (`npm start`), webpack should give a long list of errors like this: